 Imitating the market leader only helps the market leader in the current bank branding landscape

 The frightening thing for nearly all of the players in the banking industry is that the only one attempting to be a reflection of the target audience is the market leader, Bank of America.
 The banking giant has gone through its own evolution ( I would not call it a bank branding effort).
 It changed its primary color to red.
 It also pushed the reflection of Americans – as voiced by Kiefer Sutherland – who take control and don’t like to be told what to do.

 When the market leader has the best bank branding, that spells doom for the rest.

 A market leader can market table stakes as a defensive posture.
 Because, the market leader is often the default choice among potential customers.
 But Bank of America has worked harder than that.

-You would assume that, with all the turmoil surrounding the banking industry, smaller regional banks and local credit unions would be making hay on all the anger and discontent.
+You would assume that, with all the turmoil surrounding bank branding and the bankingindustry, smaller regional banks and local credit unions would be making hay on all the anger and discontent.